Stanley Black & Decker Inc at Robert W Baird Global Industrial C

 Timothy Ronald Wojs - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

-Great.
-Well, why don't we get started?
-Thanks, everybody.
-Good morning.
-Thank you for joining us.
-I'm Tim Wojs, and I cover building products here at Baird.
-And we're excited to have the management team of Stanley Black & Decker with us this morning.
+Good afternoon, everybody.
+I'm Tim Wojs, and I cover residential and commercial building products here at Baird, and welcome to our Global Industrial Conference this afternoon.
+We're delighted to have Stanley Black & Decker join us again at the conference.

-Stanley is one of the largest global tool manufacturers.
-From the company, we have Don Allan, EVP and CFO; and then we have Dennis Lange and Cort Kaufman from IR.
+And Stanley, iconic brand, largest tool company in the world with leading brands like DEWALT, CRAFTSMAN, Stanley FatMax and Black & Decker and now kind of in the process of closing on an MTD transaction, leading manufacturer there of outdoor power equipment.

-We're going to -- the format of the presentation today is going to be fireside chat.
-So we're going to just go through some Q&A.
+So joining us from the company, Don Allan, who's President and CFO.
+We have Lee McChesney, who is VP of Corporate Finance and CFO of Tools Business; and then we have Dennis Lange and Christina Francis from IR.

-And maybe just to start off, Don.
-If you could just give us a little bit of a State of the Union, just kind of what you're seeing in your various businesses around the globe.
+In terms of format, I think Don has a couple of prepared remarks and slides that he'll run through, and then we'll go to Q&A. So Don, I'll turn the floor to you.

 Stanley Black & Decker Inc at Robert W Baird Global Industrial Conference (Virtual) Transcript